Nightpl3x/ISCD/README.md

 E) Changelog:

-Prior to using Training Weights I had to manually alter the following lines in Mask_RCNN/mrcnn/model.py in this order (changes are included in said file of this project hoewever):
+Prior to using Training Weights I had to manually alter the following lines in Mask_RCNN/mrcnn/model.py in this order (changes are included in said file of this project however...):
     •  Line 958 ff.
     •  Line 709
     •  Line 27